Kerry Dixon: Boreham Wood, Letchworth and Hitchin Town

 Since then, Dixon has had stints coaching non-League sides Boreham Wood, Letchworth, and Hitchin Town.

 Personal life

 Dixon does occasional work for Chelsea TV.
 He commentated on Chelsea matches with Gary Taphouse from 2002 to 2008 on both the club's own digital radio station, then on Smooth FM.
 He is also involved with matchday hospitality at the club.
 He was also joint manager at Dunstable alongside Paul Reeves and involved in community work in the area.

 In June 2014, he was charged with a class-A drugs offence.
 The charge was subsequently dropped.

 In June 2015, Dixon was found guilty of assault of a man in a pub in Dunstable.
-On 19 June 2015, Dixon was jailed for nine months for the offence.
+On 19 June 2015, he was jailed for nine months for the offence.

-In October 2016, in an interview with the BBC he spoke of his long term addiction to gambling.
+In October 2016, in an interview with the BBC, he spoke of his long term addiction to gambling and how he was working as a heating engineer's assistant.

 His father Mike was also a footballer.